SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Semantic Graph-Guided Loop Closing

-$\mathbf{I}_{ij}$ denotes the cost of assigning the $i$-th node in $\mathcal{G}_q$ to the $j$-th node in $\mathcal{G}_t$.
-A high cost is assigned to reject a match if theirs node labels are inconsistent or bounding box sizes differ significantly.
+A high cost is assigned to reject a match if theirs node labels are inconsistent or bounding box sizes differ significantly, \difffirst{i.e., the difference in each dimension of the box beyond $d_b$.}

 The matching results are then determined using the Hungarian algorithm~\cite{Kuhn1955nrl}, yielding the instance node matching correspondence set between $\mathcal{G}_q$ and $\mathcal{G}_t$ as:

 where $\mathbf{c}=[x,y,z]^{\tr}$ is the position of node mentioned earlier, $o$ is the number of node matching pairs.